zqx951102/AMPN/README.md

 <img src="doc/title.jpg" width="300" height="100" alt="图片名称"/>
 </div>

 This repository hosts the source code of our paper: [Attentive Multi-granularity Perception Network for Person Search](https://arxiv.org/abs/2103.10148).
+We have submitted this paper to: IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY

+In this paper, we introduce a novel Attentive Multi-granularity Perception (AMP) module embedded in both the detection and ReID branches.
+This module leverages discriminative relationship features among different local regions within the person's region of interest (ROI) to address the interference caused by appearance variations and occlusions.

 AMPN achieves **state-of-the-art** performance on CUHK-SYSU.
-Especially on PRW, it achieves a 4.8$\%$ mAP gain at a comparable speed to SeqNet.
+Especially on PRW, it achieves a 4.8% mAP gain at a comparable speed to SeqNet.

-We have submitted this paper to: IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY

 Performance profile: